 The quality and quantity of the online business directories can also influence your local rankings.
 The web directories like Yelp, Whitepages, YellowPages, Manta tend to consistently rank higher in local searches.
 So getting your online store cited across these directories creates new opportunities to drive more local traffic to your business.

 3. Ensure your NAP data is consistent throughout the internet

 NAP refers to Name, Address, and Phone number.
-In addition to your NAP listed in “Google My Business”, you’d have it listed in every page on your website, various online directories and some other social media profiles.
-Hence, you need to ensure the consistency of your NAP data not only in GMB, but also across all other citation sources.
+In addition to your NAP listed in “Google My Business”, you could list it on every page on your website, various online directories, and some other social media profiles.
+Hence, you need to ensure the consistency of your NAP data not only in GMB but also across all other citation sources.